trezor/blockbook/docs/api.md

 The client can subscribe to the following events:

 - `subscribeNewBlock`       - new block added to blockchain
-- `subscribeNewTransaction` - new transaction added to blockchain (mempool for all addresses)
+- `subscribeNewTransaction` - new transaction added to blockchain (all addresses)
 - `subscribeAddresses`      - new transaction for given address (list of addresses)
 - `subscribeFiatRates`      - new currency rate ticker